-Requisite: SPAN 211 or consent of the instructor.
+Requisite: SPAN 202 or consent of the instructor.
 Limited to 18 students.
-Spring semester.
-Professor Infante.2018-19: Offered in Spring 2019
+Omitted 2019-2020.
+Professor Infante.2019-20: Not offered

 In this course, we will explore the relationship of Spain, as a newly created nation, to the world of the “other,” in this case Islam, in the sixteenth and seventeenth centuries.
 Inside the Peninsula, the Muslim community is perceived as dangerously linked to the Mediterranean world, which both fascinates Spain and threatens it at the same time because of the growing power of the Ottoman Empire.
 We will examine changing representations of the Muslim “other,” from the idealized Moor in the Moorish novel to contradictory portrayals of Moriscos—those Muslims forced to convert to Christianity in sixteenth-century Spain.
 In addition, we will look at how questions of race, ethnicity, religion, and gender were treated by writers such as Cervantes, María de Zayas, and Calderón de la Barca.
 The class discussions will also include a significant visual component (e.g. paintings and engravings of the time on both sides of the Mediterranean that represent the “other,” maps, cityscapes, as well as films).
 Conducted in Spanish.

-Requisite: SPAN 211 or consent of the instructor.
+Requisite: SPAN 202 or consent of the instructor.
 Limited to 15 students.
-Fall semester: Professor Infante.2018-19: Offered in Fall 2018
+Omitted 2019-2020.
+Professor Infante.2019-20: Not offered

 Bilingualism is very common in homes throughout the United States, yet remains controversial in public discourse and especially in public education.
 In this interdisciplinary course, we will address the nature of this paradox from the perspective of psycholinguistics and sociolinguistics, by asking questions such as how monolinguals and bilinguals differ in their understanding of language, and what roadblocks English-Spanish bilinguals in the United States regularly face as they navigate schools and engage in the civic life of their communities and the nation.
 Conducted in Spanish.

-Requisite: SPAN 211 or consent of the instructor.
-Spring Semester.
-Professor Sánchez-Naranjo.2018-19: Offered in Spring 2019
+Requisite: SPAN 202, SPAN 301, or consent of the instructor.
+Limited to 15 students.
+Fall Semester.
+Visiting Professor Rueda.2019-20: Offered in Fall 2019

 This course will explore the Hispanic cultures of Asia, with particular emphasis on the Latin American Philippines as a case study of how colonialism systematically represents the native as physically and cognitively disabled.
 We will familiarize ourselves with a routinely understudied archive of mestizo nationalist writing in Spanish, which developed in the Philippines from roughly 1872–1950, and relate this archive to Spanish colonialism (1565–1898), US imperialism (1899–1934), and Japanese occupation (1942–1945) in the Philippines.
 We will then trace connections between this archive on the one hand, and Filipino American, Latin American and US Latinx cultural production, on the other.
 Some of the authors we will discuss include Filipinos José Rizal and Teodoro Kalaw, José Martí (Cuba), Gloria Anzaldúa (US Chicana), Frantz Fanon (Martinica), and Benedict Anderson (United Kingdom).
 The final project of this course will involve original archival research of digital repositories.
 While some class materials will be in English, the course will be conducted in Spanish.

-Requisite: SPAN 211 or consent of the instructor.
-Spring semester.
-Professor Coráñez Bolton.2018-19: Offered in Spring 2019
+Requisite: SPAN 202 or consent of the instructor.
+Limited to 15 students.
+Omitted 2019-2020.
+Professor Coráñez Bolton.2019-20: Not offered

 Jorge Luis Borges (1899–1986) and Pablo Neruda (1904–1973) are not only the two most influential Latin American poets of the twentieth century.
 They also represent diametrically opposing views to literature and politics.
 This course traces their careers in Argentina and Chile respectively, their debut collections, their ascent to fame, and their status as international iconic figures.
 The author of “Pierre Menard, Author of the Quixote,” “Garden of Forking Paths,” “The Library of Babel,” and other classics, Borges is considered the father of postmodernism.
 His style in Spanish is learned, cerebral, and cosmopolitan.
 Neruda is the author of Twenty Love Poems and a Song of Despair, Canto General, and 225 odes that are among the most beautiful in any language.
 A devoted Communist, he campaigned for worker’s rights and opposed the United States-backed coup d’etat of General Augusto Pinochet in 1973.
 Their distinct weltanschauungs will enable students to appreciate the syncopated ways in which the stoic and hedonistic trends define Latin American culture today.
 Conducted in Spanish.

-Requisite: SPAN 211 or consent of the instructor.
+Requisite: SPAN 202 or consent of the instructor.
 Limited to 25 students.
-Spring semester.
-Professor Stavans.2018-19: Offered in Spring 2019
+Omitted 2019-2020.
+Professor Stavans.2019-20: Not offered

 A patient, detailed, Talmudic reading of Gabriel García Márquez’s masterpiece, Cien años de soledad, known as “the Bible of Latin America.”
 The course sets it in biographical, historical, and aesthetic context.
 Conducted in Spanish.

-Requisite: SPAN 211 or consent of the instructor.
+Requisite: SPAN 202 or consent of the instructor.
 Limited to 25 students.
-Fall semester: Professor Stavans.2018-19: Offered in Fall 2018
+Omitted 2019-2020.
+Professor Stavans.2019-20: Not offered

 In this course, we will examine five works of fiction published in Spain between 1950 and today.
 The Spanish Civil War ended in 1939 with the beginning of Francisco Franco’s 36-year dictatorship of Spain.
 Authors in 20th Century Spain were subject to censorship and overt oppression while they attempted to understand their own history and identity and translate it onto the page.
 Despite these obstacles, these authors produced works of literature that are daring, experimental, emotional, and now canonical.
 The novels we study bridge the topics of violence, gender, socioeconomic status, religion, cultural repression, and self-understanding.
 They vary from coming-of-age tales to experimental narrative to mainstream bestsellers.
 We will also study historical texts, images, films, and critical articles in order to gain a more complete understanding of the era and its reflection in literature.
 This is a highly collaborative and participatory course that allows for the discussion of a wide variety of subject matter.
 Conducted in Spanish.

-Requisite: SPAN 211 or consent of the instructor.
-Fall semester.
-Professor Brenneis.2018-19: Offered in Fall 2018
+Requisite: SPAN 202, SPAN 301 or consent of the instructor.
+Limit 18 students.
+Spring semester.
+Professor Stavans.2019-20: Offered in Spring 2020

 The Department calls attention to the fact that Special Topics courses may be offered to students on either an individual or group basis.